One American cookie is equal to the price of a few Indian street meals.

 Why do I constantly make comparisons with India?
 It also dawns on me that I do this often?
 Is India king?
 Is India my favorite country?
 Is nothing as spectacular and interesting as India?
 Did I live a former life in India?
 I don’t know exactly but I dó know that I have very strong connections with India.
 That might be the reason for my annoying behavior of relating to India so often… excuse me for this, but I’ll continue doing so.

-We cycle over private farm roads, past giant cow factories: inhumane industrial agriculture.
-All the cows run towards us when we pass, like we humans are going to feed them?
+I cycle over private farm roads, past giant cow factories: inhumane industrial agriculture.
+All the cows run towards me when I pass, like we humans are going to feed them?
 Like they have faith in humankind, which is so cruel to them.
 Here one family has thousands of cows, and a Mexican family to run the whole damn thing.
 The average Indian families I have seen while cycling had just one cow.
-It’s so sad to see those cows, their wet noses rubbing the fence, watching us with their lovely big eyes.
+It’s so sad to see those cows, their wet noses rubbing the fence, watching me with their lovely big eyes.
 To protect myself I envision the even sadder Ethiopian cows… grazing on grassland long turned into sand.

 Chasing donkeys to a great camp spot

-We sleep on overgrazed mesquite land, on creosote filled Sonoran desert Earth, and in Ironwood National Park, where we can hear the wings of Snow Buntings flapping above us.
-This tiny little bird flies from the Arctic while we keep warm under our zipped together sleeping bags, where ice is gripping onto.
-Because we prefer to sleep under the open sky, waking up underneath wet sleeping bags is not great but all the more romantic it is.
-Turning in synchrony in Agnes tent has little to do with freedom of movement.
+I sleep on overgrazed mesquite land, on creosote filled Sonoran desert Earth, and in Ironwood National Park, where I can hear the wings of Snow Buntings flapping above us.
+This tiny little bird flies from the Arctic while I keep warm under my sleeping bag, where ice is gripping onto.
+Because I prefer to sleep under the open sky, waking up underneath wet sleeping bags is not great but all the more romantic it is.
 I wear a down-jacket and keep toasty and warm during the 11 hour nights.
-Nights where we keep hearing the funny cries of the coyotes.
-Nights where we wake up from shooting farmers nearby, if it isn’t a shooting range test area.
+Nights where I keep hearing the funny cries of the coyotes.
+Nights where I wake up from shooting farmers nearby, if it isn’t a shooting range test area.

 You know, this is the only country I have been in where I feel a slight unsafe feeling about being shot.
 Years ago I have traveled along the Syrian border where deadly attacks were going on between Kurdish.
 Taken aside by military people to protect my safety I watched the news on Turkish television showing the numbers of people shot dead.
 I have cycled right along the fence between Turkish Kurdistan and Syria not so long ago.
 Well, in Afghanistan I was quite uneasy too, but here in the USA I am again slightly worried that a bullet might hit me.